Phoenix-Chen-Git/CCMU/README.md

 | 4    | FNR < 0.1     | 0.0742  | 0.96    | 0.09   |
 | 5    | FNR < 0.1     | 0.1446  | 0.97    | 0.13   |

+The model consistently meets the FNR constraint (<0.1) across all folds.
+FPR values are low (0.055–0.145), ROC-AUC remains consistently high at 0.96–0.97, and PR-AUC values range from 0.09 to 0.14.
+This reflects the model’s robustness and superior precision-recall tradeoff compared to MIT and CFD.

 ## Figure 4.
 Combined Model Performance
 <table align="center">